-ESG is a measurable criterion for investors that evaluate whether their investment is a sustainable one.
-It factors three conditions to comply with, whether his investments are with corporations that cause environmental harm (e.g. carbon emissions or water pollutions), social harm (e.g. neglects worker's rights and benefits and harms community development) and abused governance (engaging in corruption).
-Many corporations have integrated ESG into their responsible investment programs.
+ESG is a measurable criterion for investors that evaluates whether their investment is a sustainable one.
+It factors in three conditions to comply with, whether his investments are with corporations that cause environmental harm (e.g. carbon emissions or water pollution), social harm (e.g. neglecting workers' rights and benefits and harming community development) and abuse governance (engaging in corruption).
+Many corporations have integrated ESG into their responsible investment programmes.
 Microsoft, for one, has committed itself to social goals to attain sustainability.
-Investors can look at their practices to make an informed decision about investing.
-While stocks are easier to evaluate through ESG, many funds are available that are specific on their benchmark for achieving social and green investments.
-There are ETFs in green projects, bonds that are geared towards community development and companies that focus on community development.
+Investors can look at their practises to make an informed decision about investing.
+While stocks are easier to evaluate through ESG, many funds are available that are specific in their benchmark for achieving social and green investments.
+There are ETFs for green projects, bonds that are geared towards community development, and companies that focus on community development.

-Exclusionary investing means screening out specific industries from their investment portfolio.
+Exclusionary investing means screening out specific industries from an investor's investment portfolio.
 For example, an investor can exclude tobacco-related funds and stocks from their portfolio.
-Opinion on this strategy is divided.
-On the one hand, many investors do not recommend exclusionary investing because of its historical smaller returns and hurting the overall portfolio in general.
+Opinions on this strategy is divided.
+On the one hand, many investors do not recommend exclusionary investing because of its historical lower returns and hurts the overall portfolio in general.
 On the other hand, proponents of this strategy believe that such exclusion will force companies to protect their stakeholders.
 However, many financial economists have found no evidence between socially responsible investing and better financial performance.

-Contrary to exclusionary investing, where the investor screens out sectors, in positive investing, the investor actively invests in companies that has a positive social impact.
-This strategy factors the company's social and environmental impact and the company's growth sustainability itself.
-For example, investing in an oil and gas company if the company is actively trying to reduce carbon emission by using the profits for green energy projects.
+Contrary to exclusionary investing, where the investor screens out sectors, in positive investing, the investor actively invests in companies that have a positive social impact.
+This strategy factors in the company's social and environmental impact as well as the company's growth sustainability itself.
+For example, investing in an oil and gas company if the company is actively trying to reduce carbon emissions by using the profits for green energy projects.
 This way, it does not sacrifice the whole portfolio diversification or long term performance.
-A 2015 study conducted by Morgan Stanley found that "strong sustainability" investments did better than the weaker ones.
+A 2015 study conducted by Morgan Stanley found that "strong sustainability" investments did better than weaker ones.